paulosuzart/fiscalia/README.md

 Forking
 =======

-The is a `db` folder with MySQL Workbench.
+There is a `db` folder with MySQL Workbench.
 Set up the schema and run the project with `foreman start`.
+We have a lot to do!